Vanisherzd/Ephemeris-Extension-PoC/Android.md

 ---

 ## Description
 A vulnerability exists in the GPS module of Android systems (versions 11 to 14), allowing attackers to exploit the **Ephemeris Extension Method** to generate fake GPS signals synchronized with the current time.
 This bypasses the time verification mechanism, causing the device to accept incorrect geographic location data.
-This attack can be used to deceive GPS-dependent applications such as **navigation software** and **location-based verification services**.
+This attack can be used to deceive GPS-dependent applications such as **navigation software**, **location-based verification services**, and **Android Auto**.

 ---